 As a matter of fact, 40% of American adults believe it has become more common for people to express racist views toward Asians since the pandemic began, according to Pew Research.

 Beyond the US soil, racist and derogatory attacks have also been imminent in countries like Italy, Brazil, and the UK.
 Asians were reportedly punched and taunted and were accused of spreading the coronavirus.
 There were also attacks in Australia.
 Two men attacked a Chinese American in Spain and beat him so badly that he was in a coma for two days.

 A Human Rights Watch report also revealed incidents of discrimination and attacks in Kenya, Ethiopia and South Africa, as well as across the Middle East.

-The HRW said government leaders and senior officials in some instances have directly or indirectly encouraged hate crimes, racism or xenophobia by using anti-Chinese rhetorics.
-Several political parties and groups have also taken advantage of the health crisis “to advance anti-immigrant, white supremacist, ultra-nationalist, anti-semitic, and xenophohic conspiracy theories that demonize refugees, foreigners, prominent individuals and political leaders”.
+The HRW said government leaders and senior officials, in some instances, have directly or indirectly encouraged hate crimes, racism, or xenophobia by using anti-Chinese rhetoric.
+Several political parties and groups have also taken advantage of the health crisis “to advance anti-immigrant, white supremacist, ultra-nationalist, anti-semitic, and xenophobic conspiracy theories that demonize refugees, foreigners, prominent individuals, and political leaders.”